OctaForge/libostd/doc/ranges.md

 Additionally, `put(v)` is always well defined.
 When it fails (for example when there is no more space left in the container), an exception will be thrown.
-The type of exception that is thrown depends on the particular range and the container it backs.
+The type of exception that is thrown depends on the particular range and the backing container.
 When the container is unbounded, it might also never throw.
 Either way, the range type is required to properly specify its behavior.
 Throwing a custom exception type is a good thing because it lets algorithms `put(v)` into ranges without checking and if an error happens